micro-garden/openconfig-plugin/README.md

-**Open Config** is a plugin for the [micro](https://micro-editor.github.io/) text editor that makes it easy to open configuration files located in micro's config directory, such as `settings.json`, `bindings.json`, and `init.lua`.
+**Open Config** is a plugin for the [micro](https://micro-editor.github.io/) text editor that makes it easy to open and work with configuration files located in micro's config directory, such as `settings.json`, `bindings.json`, and `init.lua`.

 See [help/openconfig.md](help/openconfig.md) for more details.